JafarMaash/P4P/README.md

 - `pos_tagger.py`

 ### `splitter.py`
 This file splits identifiers which don’t superficially follow a casing convention into their constituent words, in order to evaluate whether or not they committed casing violations.
 It uses the **spiral** library, which can be found and installed [here](https://github.com/casics/spiral).
 There was an issue about collections library and python version or something like that.
 If you're reading this I didn't update the readme with details.
 To put it briefly, it requires going into spiral's source code and adding `abc.collections` in some file instead of `collections`.
+See [this stackoverflow post](https://stackoverflow.com/questions/53978542/how-to-use-collections-abc-from-both-python-3-8-and-python-2-7/53978543#53978543).

 ### `pos_checker.py`
 Splits every identifier into its constituent words, evaluating them against semantic identifier naming guidelines.
 This uses spiral to split the words and spaCy as a Natural Language Parser in order to identify the part of speech of every word.
 More information on spaCy can be found [here](https://spacy.io/usage).